 ————–

-We had a very interesting talk by Sharon Hintze of Familysearch recently in Birmingham.
-Sharo’s talk was about ‘What was new in Familysearch’.
-Did you know that Familysearch is the biggest genealogical organisation in the World, covering the world, but only about 2% of their holdings have been digitalised.
+We had a very interesting talk by Sharon Hintze of FamilySearch recently in Birmingham.
+Sharon’s talk was about ‘What was new in FamilySearch’.
+Did you know that FamilySearch is the biggest genealogical organisation in the World, covering the world, but only about 2% of their holdings have been digitalised.

 The library is fully staffed again and open five days a week, although we could do with back up librarians – see my article below.